qmlbook/qmlbook/en/ch15/index.rst

 .. image:: images/storecontent.png

 The main window itself is a widget, which if it does not has a parent is a window.
 This resembles also how Qt sees a user interface as a tree of ui elements.
-In this case is the main window our root element nd the push button a child of the main window.
+In this case the main window is our root element and the push button a child of the main window.

 .. literalinclude:: src/uiapp/mainwindow.h
     :language: cpp